hero-image-City of Spokane and river

 Air sensors are lower-cost, portable devices that can estimate concentrations of some air pollutants.
 There are many sensors on the market that are available to anyone.
 Prices start around $200.

 Air sensors are great tools for educators to engage with their students around the topic of air quality.
 With the assistance of a state grant and support from three local business sponsors, Spokane Clean Air implemented the Kids Making Sense® program in eight pilot schools during the 2022-23 school year.
-Teachers from each school completed their trainings in November and implemented the program in their classrooms.
 Read more in this pilot program report.

 (L) Educators assembling for a training session.
 (R) Contents of the KMS classroom kits.